-Subject to a shareholders' resolution, the KK is allowed to pay dividends at any time during the year or any number of times as long as a KK has distributable profits.
-However, the KK is not allowed to pay dividends in the case where its net assets total JPY3 million or less.
+Subject to a shareholders' resolution, the KK is allowed to pay dividends, within the Distributable Amount defined in the Companies acts, at any time during the year or any number of times.

 Godo Kaisha

 A Godo Kaisha ("GK") is a corporate entity loosely based on the U.S. LLC in that the liability of the investors in the GK is limited to their capital contribution.
 However, unlike the U.S. LLC for US tax purposes, it is not a pass through entity for Japanese tax purposes.